 - 1. This Regulation lays down uniform requirements for the settlement of financial instruments in the Union and rules on the organisation and conduct of central securities depositories to promote safe and smooth settlement. - 2.
-This Regulation applies to the settlement of all financial instruments and activities of CSDs unless otherwise specified in the provisions of this Regulation. - 3.
-This Regulation is without prejudice to provisions of Union legislation concerning specific financial instruments, in particular Directive 2003/87/EC - 4.
-Articles 9 to 18, 20, 25 and 44 as well as the provisions of Title IV do not apply to the members of the European System of Central Banks (ESCB), other Member States' national bodies performing similar functions or Member States' public bodies charged with or intervening in the management of the public debt.
+This Regulation applies to the settlement of all financial instruments and activities of CSDs unless otherwise specified in the provisions of this Regulation. - This Regulation is without prejudice to provisions of Union legislation concerning specific financial instruments, in particular Directive 2003/87/EC - 4.
+Articles 9 to 18, 20 to 22, 25, 26(5), 28(4) and 44, the provisions of Title IV and the requirements to report to competent authorities or relevant authorities or to comply with their orders under this Regulation, do not apply to the members of the European System of Central Banks (ESCB), other Member States' national bodies performing similar functions, or to Member States' public bodies charged with or intervening in the management of the public debt.